chhylp123/BitMapperBS/README.md

 Introduction
 -------

-Here are the implementations of "FMtree: A fast locating algorithm of FM-indexes for genomic data".
+Here are the implementations of "BitMapperBS: a fast and accurate read aligner for whole-genome bisulfite sequencing".
-This project consists of three locating algorithms: FMtree, Original_s and Original_v.
-We also provide a program named "preprocess" to help users to preprocess the input text (genome).
+BitMapperBS is an ultra-fast and memory-efficient aligner that is designed for WGBS reads from directional protocol.